PranayWara/Practical-Project/README.md

 Below is how my application would commincate with the backend services.
 ### Service 1
 #### Front-End
 This is what the user sees when they go onto the page.
-They will see the rarity, gun and proce diplayed clearly.
+They will see the rarity, gun and price diplayed clearly.
 ### Service 2
 #### Generate Rarity
 Randomly picks a rarity from the list in a text file within the service.